RevealSite Team

 Local SEO is the single most effective channel for leveling the playing field against chains, because chain pharmacy Google Business Profiles are almost always managed by distant corporate teams who update them slowly and generically.
 Your local specificity is a ranking advantage they can't buy.

 Backlinko reports that 42% of all local searchers click inside the Google Maps Pack.
 Semrush's 2024 data shows businesses in the local 3-pack receive 126% more traffic and 93% more calls than positions 4-10.
 You don't need to outrank CVS nationally.
 You need to outrank the CVS on Main Street in your town, and that's a fight you can win.
+A well-maintained google business profile for pharmacies is one of the fastest ways to close that ranking gap without spending a dollar on ads.

 Here's how to do it: